HolyBlackCat/cpp-tutorials/tooling/articles/choosing_compiler_and_more.md

   * MSVC, in their C standard library headers, single-handedly "deprecating" some of the standard functions in favor of their non-cross-platform alternatives (e.g. `scanf` vs `scanf_s`; must define `_CRT_SECURE_NO_WARNINGS` to silence this).
 Strictly saying this isn't an "ABI" issue, but this is something you'll face when using MSVC or Clang in MSVC mode.

 MinGW is less popular/has less inertia behind it, which means in rare cases some libraries or applications may not support it.
-Sometimes you can patch the libraries, but sometimes not.
-Some libraries do the opposite and only support MinGW.
+Sometimes you can patch them yourself, but sometimes not.
+Some projects do the opposite and only support MinGW.

-I have a weak preference towards MinGW ABI (because of the quirks mentioned above), but both are ok.
+I have a slight preference towards MinGW ABI (because of the quirks mentioned above, and cross-compilation being easier), but both are ok.

 ## MSVC issues